Privacy & Personal Information

 Q: Do you enforce multi-factor authentication?

-Observable uses 3rd party authentication providers (Microsoft, GitHub, Google or Twitter) as well as email login through a one-time-password which is emailed to the user.
-If your users have multi-factor authentication configured with their authentication providers, it will be enforced by Observable.
+Observable uses 3rd party authentication providers (Microsoft, GitHub, Google or Twitter) as well as email login through a one-time-password.
+Users may have multi-factor authentication configured with their authentication providers.

 Q: Do you support SSO/SAML?

 We support OpenID Connect with Microsoft and Google.
 OpenID Connect is a simple identity layer on top of OAuth 2.0.
 Custom SSO is available for Observable Enterprise customers (learn more).
 The SAML protocol is not supported at this time.

 Q: Is your network traffic handled through HTTPS?

 Observable is only accessible over HTTPS and only encrypted HTTPS and websockets (WSS) are used for data transmission.
 Our commercial certificate is signed by Cloudflare, and we only allow TLS 1.2 and higher for HTTPS connections.

 Q: How do you monitor threats and vulnerabilities?

 Our production infrastructure is hosted by Heroku, and is contained within Heroku’s secure network.
 Heroku regularly undergoes penetration tests and vulnerability assessments to ensure that the network remains secure.
 See: https://www.heroku.com/policy/security.

 We also rely on GitHub Enterprise’s advanced vulnerability scanning and security alerts.
 They monitor our codebase and dependencies for vulnerabilities, and issue automated alerts when problems are found.
 See: https://github.com/features/security.

 Observable protects user data by minimizing our data collection requirements and allowing users discretion over how to load data into notebooks.
 When users access data from external data sources, it does not exist on our servers.
 The data flows from the data source directly to the user's browser.